Customers today expect more, and honestly, why shouldn’t they?

 To be any good at a modern customer interaction (and actually improve customer experience), AI tools need to be able to:

-• Read the room: Sentiment and language signals help you prioritise and escalate: a frustrated cancellation shouldn’t sit behind a routine WISMO check.
-Intent and sentiment detection feeds into triage, routing, and QA so risky moments jump the queue.
+- Read the room: Sentiment and language signals help you prioritize and escalate: a frustrated cancellation shouldn’t sit behind a routine WISMO check.
+Intent and sentiment detection feeds into triage, routing, and QA, so risky moments jump the queue.

-• Learn from outcomes.
-Good systems capture what worked, where escalation happened, and how customers reacted, which is fuel for smarter routing and next-best-action over time.
-Field evidence shows assistants can lift support productivity by 14% on live queues, with outsized gains for newer reps.
+- Learn from outcomes: Good systems capture what worked, where escalation happened, and how customers reacted, which is fuel for smarter routing and next-best-action over time.

 Example Flow (What it Looks Like in Action)